isc-projects/bind9/doc/arm/security.inc.rst

 standard two-letter state or province abbreviation; otherwise, it is treated as the full name of the state or province.

-The ``database`` field indicates which GeoIP database to search for a match.
+The :any:`database` field indicates which GeoIP database to search for a match.
 In most cases this is unnecessary, because most search fields can only be found in a single database.
-However, searches for ``continent`` or ``country`` can be answered from either the ``city`` or ``country`` databases, so for these search types, specifying a ``database`` forces the query to be answered from that database and no other.
-If a ``database`` is not specified, these queries are first answered from the ``city`` database if it is installed, and then from the ``country`` database if it is installed.
+However, searches for ``continent`` or ``country`` can be answered from either the ``city`` or ``country`` databases, so for these search types, specifying a :any:`database` forces the query to be answered from that database and no other.
+If a :any:`database` is not specified, these queries are first answered from the ``city`` database if it is installed, and then from the ``country`` database if it is installed.
 Valid database names are ``country``, ``city``, ``asnum``, ``isp``, and ``domain``.